electron/electron/docs/tutorial/windows-arm.md

 #### Creating a cross-compilation command prompt
 Setting `npm_config_arch=arm64` in the environment creates the correct arm64 `.obj` files, but the standard _Developer Command Prompt for VS 2017_ will use the x64 linker.
 To fix this:

-1. Duplicate the _x64_x86 Cross Tools Command Prompt for VS 2017_ shortcut (e.g. by locating it in the start menu, right clicking, and selecting _Open File Location_) to somewhere convenient.
+1. Duplicate the _x64_x86 Cross Tools Command Prompt for VS 2017_ shortcut (e.g. by locating it in the start menu, right clicking, selecting _Open File Location_, copying and pasting) to somewhere convenient.
 2. Right click the new shortcut and choose _Properties_.
 3. Change the _Target_ field to read `vcvarsamd64_arm64.bat` at the end instead of `vcvarsamd64_x86.bat`.